conan-io/conan-io.github.io/_posts/2024-04-12-Introducing-local-recipes-index-remote.markdown

 to use lockfiles, be completely robust against possible continuous changes and new releases in upstream ConanCenter, etc.

-The `local-recipes-index` repository allows you to easily building binaries from a fork of the `conan-center-index`, and then hosting them on a Conan remote repository like Artifactory.
-This is important to avoid mixing binaries from ConanCenter with those built locally.
-It ensures all dependencies are consistently built from the fork, establishing a more managed and secure process for binary creation that meets necessary compliance standards.
+The `local-recipes-index` repository allows you to easily build binaries from a fork of `conan-center-index`, and then hosting them on a Conan remote repository like Artifactory.
+The main difference with the process explained [in the Conan DevOps guide](https://docs.conan.io/2/devops/conancenter/hosting_binaries.html) is the ability to immediately test multiple local changes without the need to export each time a recipe is modified.

+Note that in this case, mixing binaries from ConanCenter with locally built binaries is not recommended.
+Instead, build all your direct and transitive dependencies from the fork.
 To begin, remove the upstream ConanCenter as it will not be used, everything will come from our own fork:

     $ conan remote remove conancenter